JMDKC/artangled-hugo/content/posts/2023-08-13-summer-academy-2023.md

 The gloomy mystery of the scene brought to mind Giacometti’s late portraits of his wife Annette, glowering towards us in silhouette, face on, in a similar-looking room.
 Or perhaps Hammershøi, master of the withholding interior, distancing itself from us even as we look.

-Among the other 1,500 paintings, sculptures and prints, someone ignored the crowds and connections and bought Bizzarri’s ambiguously empty room for £15,000.
+A lucky red dot was stuck below the frame.
+So, among the other 1,500 paintings, sculptures and prints, someone ignored the crowds and connections and bought Bizzarri’s ambiguously empty room for £15,000.
 Lucky them!

 *The Summer Exhibition is at the Royal Academy.
 13 June - 20 August 2023*